Tupi, South Cotabato

 Nestled at the foot of a dormant volcano, Mount Matutum, Tupi is considered as the fruit, vegetable and flower basket of South Cotabato.

 History

-Tupi derived from the word "Tufi" which was a vine chewed by native Blaan tribes who first inhabited the land.
-Tufi was abundant in the original forests and had a refreshing taste.
+The name "Tupi" is derived from the word "Tufi" which was a vine chewed by native Blaan tribes who first inhabited the land.

-As it lies in the dormant foot of Mt.
-Matutum, Tupi's fertile soil of volcanic ash offers a great enticement to speculators and investors particularly in the field of agriculture.

-In 1936 during the commonwealth government, President Manuel L. Quezon appointed Major General Paulino Santos as General Manager for the development of Koronadal and the vast land in the Allah Valley.
-Settlers from Luzon and the Visayas starting to arrive transforming the once large forest into a flourishing area of agriculture.
+In 1936 during the commonwealth government, President Manuel L. Quezon appointed Major General Paulino Santos as General Manager for the development of Koronadal and the Allah Valley.
+Settlers from Luzon and the Visayas transformed the previously forested area into an agricultural zone.

-The Bario of Tupi was created into a municipality of Tupi by virtue of executive order 612 of President Elpidio Quirino on September 11, 1953.
+The Barrio of Tupi was created into a municipality by virtue of executive order 612 of President Elpidio Quirino on September 11, 1953.
 The first set of appointed officials were inducted on October 2 of that year.

 Geography

 Barangays

-Tupi is politically subdivided into 15 barangays: